5 tips to support mental health as people return to the workplace

 5. Provide some downtime

 Regardless of the type of work you’re doing, we all need a break now and then.
 Make sure you’re providing adequate downtime for your staff (and yourself).
-In addition, if your employees are behind masks all day, fresh air is necessary.
-Keep up to date with state and local authorities to ensure you’re complying with labor laws and providing your employees with all they need to do their jobs adequately.
+In addition, keep up to date with state and local authorities to ensure you’re complying with labor laws and providing your employees with all they need to do their jobs adequately.

 At the end of the day, remember, we all work our best when we feel good.
 This goes for mental health, too.
 When our minds are in top shape, we tend to perform better.
 You’ve taken your time in finding the best staff for your business; take the time to invest in their holistic well-being – it benefits everyone.